Metaplectic group

+In mathematics and mathematical physics, the metaplectic group is the group that describes how the basic symmetries of classical mechanics act in quantum mechanics.
+More precisely, the symplectic group consists of the linear changes of position and momentum that preserve the form of Hamiltonian mechanics; equivalently, it is the group of canonical transformations that are linear in position and momentum.
+When one tries to make those same transformations act on wavefunctions, one is naturally led not to the symplectic group itself but to a closely related two-fold cover of it, called the metaplectic group.
+For a symplectic space of dimension $2n$, it is usually denoted by Mp_{2n}.

-In mathematics, the metaplectic group Mp_{2n} is a double cover of the symplectic group Sp_{2n}.
+The metaplectic group is thus a double cover of the symplectic group Sp_{2n}.
 It can be defined over either real or p-adic numbers.
 The construction covers more generally the case of an arbitrary local or finite field, and even the ring of adeles.
 The metaplectic group has a particularly significant infinite-dimensional linear representation, the Weil representation.
 It was used by André Weil to give a representation-theoretic interpretation of theta functions, and is important in the theory of modular forms of half-integral weight and the theta correspondence.

+Motivation from quantum mechanics

+One way to understand the metaplectic group is as the group needed to make linear canonical transformations act (linearly) on wave functions.